 The most current print issues are located in the Current Periodicals section on Level 2.
 Back-runs of periodicals in print are located in the Bound Periodical stacks on the Lower Level.
 Back-runs of periodicals in microfilm/microfiche format are located on Level 4 of the Library.

-For specific questions about the Periodicals Collection, please contact the library’s Reference Desk (609) 771-2417 located on Level 1.
+For specific questions about the Periodicals Collection, please contact the library’s Reference Desk through our Ask-A-Librarian services.

 The Reference Collection numbers approximately 11,000 volumes and includes general encyclopedias, almanacs, dictionaries, atlases, and the like, as well as a large collection of subject specific reference works.
 A few examples of the wide range of subject specific reference books include The Anchor Bible Dictionary, West’s Encyclopedia of American Law, Ward’s Business Directory, The International Encyclopedia of Dance, The Oxford Companion to the Mind, CRC Handbook of Chemistry and Physics, Mechanical Engineers’ Handbook, Contemporary Authors, and Historical Atlas of the Vietnam War.